Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

         Barrier solved model in 12 iterations and 0.08 seconds (0.00 work units) Optimal objective 3.06155542e-01

     Note that the optimal objective reported in the log output is the Sharpe ratio raised to the :math:`-\frac{1}{2}` power.
-In this example, the optimal Sharpe ratio is :math:`1.80729454311`.
+In this example, the optimal Sharpe ratio is approximately 1.810906.
 See the mathematical formulation provided in the `Problem Specification`_ section for additional details.

 |